misheska/misheska.github.com/source/_posts/2013-02-28-try-out-sensu-monitoring-using-virtual-box,-vagrant-and-chef.markdown

 log in to your newly-created virtual machine instance:

     vagrant ssh

-On Windows, run the following command (or use a visual SSH client like PuTTY):

-    ssh vagrant@127.0.0.1 -p 2222 -i C:/Users/misheska/.vagrant.d/insecure_private_key

 And refer to the [Sensu wiki](https://github.com/sensu/sensu/wiki) on how to experiment with various configuration options.